Mitigate threats by using Windows 10 security features

 Rich local context improves how malware is identified.
 Windows 10 informs Microsoft Defender Antivirus not only about content like files and processes but also where the content came from, where it has been stored, and more.
 The information about source and history enables Microsoft Defender Antivirus to apply different levels of scrutiny to different content.

 Extensive global sensors help keep Microsoft Defender Antivirus current and aware of even the newest malware.
-This is accomplished in two ways: by collecting the rich local context data from end points and by centrally analyzing that data.
+This up-to-date status is accomplished in two ways: by collecting the rich local context data from end points and by centrally analyzing that data.

 Tamper proofing helps guard Microsoft Defender Antivirus itself against malware attacks.
 For example, Microsoft Defender Antivirus uses Protected Processes, which prevents untrusted processes from attempting to tamper with Microsoft Defender Antivirus components, its registry keys, and so on.
 (Protected Processes is described later in this topic.)

-Enterprise-level features give IT pros the tools and configuration options necessary to make Microsoft Defender Antivirus an enterprise-class antimalware solution.
+Enterprise-level features give IT pros the tools and configuration options necessary to make Microsoft Defender Antivirus an enterprise-class anti-malware solution.

 Data Execution Prevention